 Principles and applications, economic, social and environmental impacts, advantages, potentials and limitations of major traditional and modern plant breeding technologies including crossing/hybridization, polyploidy, mutagenesis, genetic engineering and genome editing.

-5250.
-Plant Gene Transfer Techniques

-Three credits.

-Techniques of plant gene delivery and transgenic plant production.
-Verification and analysis of transgenic plants.

 5255.
 Modern and Traditional Plant Breeding Techniques

 Three credits.
 Prerequisite: PLSC 5245.
 Not open for credits to students who have passed PLSC 5250 or SPSS 3250.